 In Flower Now – Crocus

-Crocus have an advantage over daffodils in grass as their foliage is less obvious as it dies down after flowering.
-It is essential to allow the foliage to die back naturally so the corms will be strong enough to flower next year.
+Crocus have an advantage over daffodils when planted in grass as their foliage is less obvious as it dies down after flowering.
+It is essential to allow this to happen so that the corms will be strong enough to flower next year.